Western marsh harrier: Food and feeding

 It hunts in typical harrier fashion, gliding low over flat open ground on its search for prey, with its wings held in a shallow V-shape and often with dangling legs.

 It feeds on small mammals, small birds, insects, reptiles, and frogs.

 Status and conservation

 The western marsh harrier declined in many areas between the 19th and the late 20th centuries due to persecution, habitat destruction and excessive pesticide use.
 It is now a protected species in many countries.
 In Great Britain, the population was likely extinct by the end of the 19th century.
-A single pair in Horsey, Norfolk bred in 1911, and by 2006, the Rare Breeding Birds Panel had recorded at least 265 females rearing 453 young.
+A single pair in Horsey, Norfolk bred in 1911, but by 2006, the Rare Breeding Birds Panel had recorded at least 265 females rearing 453 young.
 It made a comeback in Ireland as well, where it had become extinct in 1918.

 It still faces a number of threats, including the shooting of birds migrating through the Mediterranean region.
 They are vulnerable to disturbance during the breeding season and also liable to lead shot poisoning.
 Still, the threats to this bird have been largely averted and it is today classified as Species of Least Concern by the IUCN.